chuongmep/aps-ollma-chatbot/README.md

 # aps-local-chatbot

 Simple chatbot for querying metadata of designs in [Autodesk Platform Services](https://aps.autodesk.com) using [Ollama](https://ollama.com/) for chat completion.
+This project try to bring poweful of Local LLM with zero cost into Autodesk Platform Services.

 ![](./acc-ollma.png)